Skins (British TV series): Series 3

-In "Naomi", Naomi runs against Cook for student president on the basis that if he wins she will have to sleep with him.
+In "Naomi", Naomi runs against Cook for student president on the basis that, if he wins, she will have to sleep with him.
 When he wins, however, he does not force her to take it further than kissing.
 She and Emily begin a sexual relationship, but Naomi is unwilling to accept the reality of its romantic nature.
 In "JJ", Freddie and Cook's feud over Effy negatively affects JJ.
 At Emily's encouragement, he manages to confront them both about it, and later loses his virginity when Emily decides to have pity sex with him.
-Thomas discovers that Pandora has been cheating on him, and while high on JJ's medication, Cook reveals to Freddie that Effy loves Freddie and not him.
+Thomas discovers that Pandora has been cheating on him, and, while high on JJ's medication, Cook reveals to Freddie that Effy loves Freddie and not him.

 In Effy's episode, she has nothing: her Queen Bee status has been usurped by Katie, sex with Cook means nothing, and her home life is a wreck.
-She finally feels something when she has sex with Freddie, but after being tormented by Katie, an intoxicated Effy hits her with a rock.
-Katie is recovering in "Katie and Emily" but her relationship with her sister is falling apart.
-However, at the college ball, Emily is able to assert herself and Naomi confesses she loves Emily back.
+She finally feels something when she has sex with Freddie, but, after being tormented by Katie, an intoxicated Effy hits her with a rock.
+Katie is recovering in "Katie and Emily", but her relationship with her sister is falling apart.
+However, at the college ball, Emily is able to assert herself, and Naomi confesses she loves Emily back.
 Thomas and Pandora also reunite.
 The finale episode sees Cook and Effy hiding out with Cook's father (Matt King).
-JJ tracks them down however, and forces Effy to confess it is Freddie that she loves, but Cook is adamant he loves her too.
-Freddie closes the series, asking 'What do we do now?'.
+JJ tracks them down, however, and forces Effy to confess it is Freddie whom she loves, but Cook is adamant he loves her, too.
+Freddie closes the series, asking "What do we do now?".